Skip to main content Skip to navigation

 Management & Business Studies

-Prospective students wishing to apply for funding under the Management & Business Studies branch of the pathway at Warwick will need to apply to either Warwick Business School (WBS) or the Warwick Institute for Employment Research (IER), depending on your area of research interests within Management & Business Studies.
+Prospective students wishing to apply for funding under the Management & Business Studies pathway at Warwick will need to apply to either Warwick Business School (WBS) or the Warwick Institute for Employment Research (IER), depending on your area of research interests within Management & Business Studies.
 The application process will vary depending on which department you are applying to, so please read the below carefully.

 Prospective students who wish to undertake a PhD in Business & Management in WBS should apply to undertake the MRes programme of the MRes/PhD Business & Management, which precedes the PhD research programme in Business & Management and is a compulsory part of the Business & Management PhD offering at WBS.
 The MRes is fully funded by WBS and this support consists of a full fee waiver and a maintenance award.
 During the second year of the MRes, eligible students can apply for ESRC DTP funding for their PhD under the Management & Business Studies branch of the pathway.